Thomas Albert (politician)

-Thomas A. Albert (born April 12, 1985) is an American politician from Michigan.
-Albert is a Republican member of the Michigan Senate from the 18th district.
-Albert previously served as a member of Michigan House of Representatives from District 86.
+Thomas A. Albert (born April 12, 1985) is an American politician serving as a Republican member of the Michigan Senate for the 18th district.
+Albert previously served as a member of the Michigan House of Representatives for the 86th district.

-Early life
+Early life and education

-Albert was born in Grattan Township, Michigan on April 12, 1985, to Jim Albert, a teacher, and Edna Albert, a social worker; both are now retired.
+Albert was born in Grattan Township, Michigan, on April 12, 1985, to Jim Albert, a teacher, and Edna Albert, a social worker.
 He is the youngest of five brothers.
 He attended elementary school in Ada Township, Michigan, and attended Belding High School.

-Education

-In 2007, Albert earned a Bachelor of Arts in Political Science/History from University of Michigan, and in 2013, he earned an MBA in Finance at Michigan State University.
+Albert earned a Bachelor of Arts degree in political science and history from the University of Michigan in 2007 and an MBA in finance from Michigan State University in 2013.

 Career

+After graduating from college, Albert was commissioned as an officer in the United States Marine Corps.
+He served as an advisor to the Iraqi Ground Forces and remained in the Marine Corps Reserve until 2013.

-Albert was a member of the U.S. Marine Corps and Marine Corps Reserve.
-He was an investor at State of Michigan Retirement Systems.
-In 2013, he became an investment analyst at State of Michigan University's Bureau of Investor.
+After earning his MBA, Albert worked as an investor at the Michigan Office of Retirement Services.
+In 2013, he became an investment analyst at the Michigan Bureau of Investments.

-On November 8, 2016, he won the election and became a Republican member of Michigan House of Representatives for District 86.
+On November 8, 2016, he won the election and became a Republican member of the Michigan House of Representatives for the 86th district.
 Albert defeated Lynn Mason, Bill Gelineau, and Cliff Yankovich with 59.79% of the votes.
-On November 8, 2018, Albert won reelection.
+On November 8, 2018, Albert won re-election.
 He defeated Lauren Taylor and Sue Norman with 60.0% of the votes.

 In 2022, Albert was elected to the Michigan Senate from the 18th district.